Santiago-GomezM/Mesh-size-equivalence/src/README.md

   Area of Dθ for a rotated ellipse inside a regular hexagon.

 - **`area_Dtheta_rect.m`**
-  Area of Dθ for a rotated ellipse inside an axis–aligned rectangle.
+  Area of Dθ for a rotated ellipse inside a rectangle.

 - **`area_Dtheta_circ.m`**
   Area of Dθ for a circular opening (orientation–independent).